Incident Investigation: Importance, Step-by-Step Guide, Training

 This line of questioning will lead to the root cause, which can then lead to solutions that will prevent the problem from recurring.

 Once the root cause has been identified, the company has to take corrective actions.
-These actions have to directly address the root cause and should not be band-aid solutions.
+Corrective action plans have to directly address the root cause and should not be band-aid solutions.

 While corrective actions can directly address issues that contribute to the occurrence of worksite incidents, corrective actions can also be more general.
 Corrective actions like these can take the form of changes in policies, developing new safety programs, changing inspection procedures, and the like.